What is Talent Development?

 - Attracting high-quality candidates

-- Engaging, motivating, and retaining top employees
+- Engaging, motivating and retaining top employees

 - Meeting the company’s larger goals by creating a high-performance workforce